corvusdeinanis/cuddlyspaceship/content/Goals of Health Psychology.md

 **holistic**, mind and body

 ### Health Behaviour Change
-healthpsych focuses on behaviour change and health behaviour change
+health psych focuses on behaviour change and health behaviour change
 	it looks deep into the causes of a certain behaviour,  *for example, people who abuse alcohol and drugs;* and help make a change